vcmi/vcmi/docs/modders/Difficulty.md

 		{
 			//starting resources
 			"resources": { "wood" : 30, "mercury": 15, "ore": 30, "sulfur": 15, "crystal": 15, "gems": 15, "gold": 30000, "mithril": 0 },
-			//bonuses will be given to player globaly "globalBonuses": [],
+			//bonuses will be given to player globally "globalBonuses": [],
 			//bonuses will be given to player every battle "battleBonuses": []